prooph/event-store/docs/interop_factories.md

 ### InMemoryEventStoreFactory

-If the requirements are met you just need to add a new section in your application config ...
+If the requirements are met, you just need to add a new section in your application config ...

 ```php
 [